chanryc/apcsa-freedom-project/blog/entry02.md

 struct is a value type-> if var apple2 is set equal to apple if a variable in apple changes, apple2 will not change with it as it will create a copy and so apple2 will point to a different place than apple*/
 ```
-Overall, the videos helped expose me to similar but also slightly different concepts from Java.
+Overall, the videos exposed me to similar but also slightly different concepts from Java.
 Through note-taking, I was able to gain a better understanding of how functions, parameters, and classes worked in Swift.
-In the direction of building the cookbook recipe app, the three videos I watched were helpful in that they would help me when it came to building the actual components of the app.
+Preparing to build the cookbook recipe app, the three videos I watched were helpful to gain an understanding on how I could create the actual components of the app.

-I also watched another [video](https://www.youtube.com/watch?si=F1I5DG-PvTtuh2GZ&v=uSanD_pFwis&feature=youtu.be) that I saw would be helpful because it was similar if not the same app concept that my partners and I wanted to accomplish.
-I opened my Xcode and coded along a bit toward the beginning of the video to explore Xcode.
-Since I didn't dive that deep into Swift to figure out each line of code that was typed out, I only watched the first part of the video and paused watching when I realized that I wasn't absorbing much of it in my mind.
+I also watched another [video](https://www.youtube.com/watch?si=F1I5DG-PvTtuh2GZ&v=uSanD_pFwis&feature=youtu.be) that I saw would be helpful.
+It had similar if not the same app concept that my partners and I wanted to accomplish.
+I opened my Xcode, exploring and coding along a bit toward the beginning of the video.
+Since I didn't dive that deep into Swift to figure out each line of code that was typed out, I only watched the first part of the video and paused the video when I realized that I wasn't absorbing much of it in my mind.

 I'm still in stage 2 of the Engineering Design Process (EDP), as I am still researching and navigating with Swift.
 I browsed through YouTube to find videos that would help me to build the app.
 Things I learned like classes and functions were crucial to building anything with Swift as they were the main and basic components of a programming language.